[Skip to Content]

 • want to engage in risky behaviors

-5. Do a physical exam.
+5. Do an exam.
 This will include looking at the skin, listening to the heart and lungs, checking the back for any curvature of the spine, and looking for puberty development.
-A parent, caregiver, or chaperone should be present during this part of the exam, but siblings should remain outside in the waiting room to give your teen privacy.
+A parent, caregiver, or chaperone should be present during this part of the exam.
+Siblings should stay in the waiting room to give your teen privacy.

 6. Update immunizations.
 Immunizations can protect people from serious illnesses, so it's important that your teen get them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

 7. Order tests.
-Your doctor may check your teen's risk for anemia, high cholesterol, tuberculosis, and sexually transmitted diseases (STDs) and order tests, if needed.
+Your doctor may check for anemia, high cholesterol, tuberculosis, and sexually transmitted diseases (STDs) and order tests, if needed.

 Looking Ahead